-3.2 OUT-OF-SEASON PROGRAMS
+3.2 SCHOOL-YEAR, OUT-OF-SEASON PROGRAMS

-3.2 A member school shall not provide support, hold an organized practice or enter students in any non-high school competition in NSAA sponsored sports outside of the defined NSAA season.
+A member school shall not provide support, hold an organized practice or enter students in any non-high school competition in NSAA sponsored sports during the "School-year, Out-of-Season" time period.
+A member school may provide support during the "Summertime" period per the district's Board of Education policy.